Hardware for artificial intelligence: General-purpose GPUs for AI

 Since the 2010s, graphics processing units (GPUs) have been widely used to train and deploy deep learning models because of their highly parallel architecture and high memory bandwidth.
 Modern data-center GPUs include dedicated tensor or matrix-math units that accelerate neural-network operations.

 In 2022, NVIDIA introduced the Hopper-generation H100 GPU, adding FP8 precision support and faster interconnects for large-scale model training.
 AMD and other vendors have also developed GPUs and accelerators aimed at AI and high-performance computing workloads.
+Processing in memory devices can be used in place of industry standard high bandwidth memory (HBM) stacks to speed up computation and increase efficiency by placing some processing functions very close to the memory cells within the devices, at the cost of lower memory capacity per device due to the footprint required by the added processors within the device.

 Domain-specific accelerators (ASICs / NPUs)

 Beyond general-purpose GPUs, several companies have developed application-specific integrated circuits (ASICs) and neural processing units (NPUs) tailored for AI workloads.
-Google introduced the Tensor Processing Unit (TPU) in 2016 for deep-learning inference, with later generations supporting large-scale training through dense systolic-array designs and optical interconnects.
+Google introduced the Tensor Processing Unit (TPU) in 2016 for deep-learning inference, with later generations supporting large-scale training through dense systolic array designs and optical interconnects.

-Other vendors have released similar devices—such as Apple’s Neural Engine and various on-device NPUs—that emphasize energy-efficient inference in mobile or edge computing environments.
+Other vendors have released similar devices—such as Apple's Neural Engine and various on-device NPUs—that emphasize energy-efficient inference in mobile or edge computing environments.
+FPGAs are similar to ASICs in that they operate on a design that is not general purpose, however it is user defined and more suitable for low scale production which is the opposite of ASICs.
+Neuromorphic and Analog AI accelerators promise to reduce the amount of power consumed by AI by either replacing digital computation with analog computation, or replicating neural networks directly in hardware.
+Photonic processors have been explored.
+Cerebras has launched a wafer scale processor to place large amounts of SRAM on a single processor and speed up memory bandwidth for AI, and Groq has designed an LPU with large amounts of SRAM for low time to first token unlike traditional NPUs, which focus on compute throughput.
+Taalas has developed ASICs that implement as hardware logic gates a specific AI model and are thus only capable of running that model, similarly to mask ROMs.
+The model is 'etched' as a circuit design onto the silicon via semiconductor device manufacturing and thus cannot be changed.
+However it has demonstrated speeds of up to 17,000 tokens per second.

 Memory and interconnects

 AI accelerators rely on fast memory and inter-chip links to manage the large data volumes of training and inference.
-High-bandwidth memory (HBM) stacks, standardized as HBM3 in 2023, provide terabytes-per-second throughput on modern GPUs and ASICs.
+High-bandwidth memory (HBM) stacks, standardized as HBM3 in 2022, provide terabytes-per-second throughput on modern GPUs and ASICs.

-These accelerators are often connected through dedicated fabrics such as NVIDIA’s NVLink and NVSwitch or optical interconnects used in TPU systems to scale performance across thousands of chips.
+These accelerators are often connected through dedicated fabrics such as NVIDIA's NVLink and NVSwitch or optical interconnects used in TPU systems to scale performance across thousands of chips.